-We expect our cash on hand, together with the proceeds from this offering (assuming that we receive net proceeds of approximately \$ million), will enable us to make investments in our continued development of VAR200 and IC100 through at least the first half of 2023.
+We expect our cash on hand will enable us to make investments in our continued development of VAR200 and IC100 through at least the first half of 2024.
 We intend to raise additional capital in the future to fund continued development.

-We expect to raise additional capital by issuing equity or equity-linked securities in subsequent offerings.
-If we are unable to raise additional capital by issuing equity or equity-linked securities on terms favorable to us, we may not have sufficient liquidity to execute on our business strategy.
-We have various warrants outstanding that can be exercised for our Common Stock, many of which must be exercised in exchange for cash paid to us by the holders of such warrants.
-If the market price of our Common Stock is less than the exercise price of a holder's warrants, it is unlikely that holders will exercise their warrants.
-As such, we do not expect to receive significant proceeds in the near term from the exercise of most of our warrants based on the current market price of our Common Stock and the exercise prices of such warrants.
+We expect to raise additional capital by issuing equity, equity-linked securities, or debt in subsequent offerings.
+If we are unable to raise additional capital on terms favorable to us, we may not have sufficient liquidity to execute on our business strategy.
+We have various warrants outstanding that can be exercised for our common stock, many of which must be exercised in exchange for cash paid to us by the holders of such warrants.
+If the market price of our common stock is less than the exercise price of a holder's warrants, it is unlikely that holders will exercise their warrants.
+As such, we do not expect to receive significant proceeds in the near term from the exercise of our warrants based on the current market price of our common stock and the exercise prices of such warrants.

 Our policy is to invest any cash in excess of our immediate requirements in investments designed to preserve the principal balance and provide liquidity while producing a modest return on investment.
-Accordingly, our cash equivalents will be invested primarily in money market funds which are currently providing only a minimal return given the current interest rate environment.
+Accordingly, our cash equivalents will be invested primarily in money market funds.